vga-usask/gwf-vis_docs/README.md

 # __GWFVIS__
 ## Introduction
-GWFVIS is a programming platform to build interactive visual interfaces to analyze  spatio-temporal data (e.g., hydrological model output, spatio-temporal weather or time series data, etc.).
-GWFVIS allows you to build powerful visual interfaces using a small set of programming constructs, and thus reduces development time and effort.
+GWFVis is a programming platform to build interactive visual interfaces to analyze  spatio-temporal data (e.g., hydrological model output, spatio-temporal weather or time series data, etc.).
+GWFVis allows you to build powerful visual interfaces using a small set of programming constructs, and thus reduces development time and effort.

-You can assess the GWFVIS platform at [http://gwfvis.usask.ca/RiverFlow/](http://gwfvis.usask.ca/RiverFlow/)
+You can assess the GWFVis platform at [http://gwfvis.usask.ca/RiverFlow/](http://gwfvis.usask.ca/RiverFlow/)

 ![default map](./images/intro-1.png)